 The practice had a clear vision to deliver high quality care and promote good outcomes for patients.

-• The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.
+The practice had a mission statement and staff knew and understood the values of the practice.

 Governance arrangements

 The practice had an overarching governance framework which supported the delivery of the strategy and good quality care.
 This outlined the structures and procedures in place and ensured that: